NCEA/ncea-website/content/about.md

       way to make sure I feel welcome and the Principal and the Executive have been very supportive.
   - description: >-
-      Tony Jones has a Bachelor of Science and is just finishing a Masters of Divinity.
-He is a former student of James Ruse Agricultural High School and currently teaches SRE part-time at Marsden High School.
+      Tony Jones has a Bachelor of Science and a Masters of Divinity.
+He is a former selective high school student himself, and has been teaching SRE at Normanhurst Boys since 2014.
     image: /images/uploads/about/headshot_tony_jones.png
     name: Tony Jones
     quote: >-